 Fitness to practise hearings

-We recognise that being involved in a fitness to practise hearing can be stressful for our registrants, and that delays to hearings taking place at this time may cause additional anxiety.
+We recognise that being involved in a fitness to practise hearing can be stressful for our registrants, and that being involved in a hearing at this time may cause additional anxiety.
 Information about the help and support available to registrants can be found on the Health and Care Professions Tribunal Service website.

 Contacting the Fitness to Practise department and the Health and Care Professions Tribunal Service

-Due to the temporary closure of our offices we are unable to answer telephone enquiries.
-Our ability to receive and process incoming mail is also limited and we will not be able to acknowledge receipt of documents sent by post or respond to postal queries within our usual service standard.
+We currently have reduced access to our offices in Kennington, London.
+Our ability to receive and process incoming mail is therefore limited and we will not be able to acknowledge receipt of documents sent by post or respond to postal queries within our usual service standard.
 We request that new referrals, correspondence or other documents are sent by email wherever possible.
 Please let us know if you require any reasonable adjustments to support you in contacting the HCPC and we will work with you to accommodate these.

-The Health and Care Professions Tribunal Service can be contacted at email@example.com.
+The Health and Care Professions Tribunal Service can be contacted by phone on 0808 164 3084 or by email at email@example.com.